ldn-softdev/jtc/User Guide.md

 each own child.
 That way, for example, `Ivan` should not be even listed (he has no children), `John`'s record should appear only once and `Jane` should have 2 records (she has 2 kids).

-The situation could be esily rectified if for each walk we use own template and assign a dummy one for the first one:
+The situation could be easily rectified if for each walk we use own template and assign a dummy one for the first one:
 ```
 bash $ <ab.json jtc -x[0][:] -y'[name]<pnt>v' -T'""' -y'[children][:]<chld>v' -T'{ "Parent": {{pnt}}, "child": {{chld}} }' -r
 ""